gtulipani/minesweeper/README.md

 ### Run Locally
 1. Execute `./gradlew bootRun`

+### Run in Heroku
+1. The application includes a **Procfile** and a **system.properties** file which can be used to deploy the application in [Heroku](https://www.heroku.com/).
+The only detail to take into account, is that a MySQL DB needs to be deployed for the application to work.

 ## Technologies
 ### Spring
 The Application is a standard [Spring Boot](https://spring.io/) Application and it's conformed by the following layers: